yurisuika/Zehn/README.md

 For SFP, you may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
 Please reference the values in `~/skin.json` for now to know what they do.
 The skin folder must be named `Zehn` for this to work at the present time!

+Please note that if you are not using Millennium, you must now set the "enable" option to `true` in `options.json`.
+This is to prevent the JSON config from being loaded in Millennium.

 #### Colorization
 You can colorize both the foreground and background colors of Zehn!